Step migration: Significance as a phenomenon

 Step migration is deemed an increasingly popular migration pattern among students and workers and as part of a wider circulatory transnational migratory movement.
 Stepwise migration is seen to be relevant as a partial contributor to the increase of international migration and as impacting international labour migration which in turn impacts world politics.
 Whether or not migration scholars use the exact term 'step migration', many have identified that migration in the globalised age is often no longer only one stage, but a multistage phenomenon.

 Countries such as Australia, New Zealand, and Canada are increasingly introducing study migration pathways, based on step migration, to attract international students with the aim that these students will later become skilled workers.
 Step and stage-like migration was also seen to exist in migration flows from Poland, the UK and Germany.

-Scholars emphasise the economic value that step migration can bring to local economies, and how it creates a reliance on skilled migrants.
+Scholars emphasize the economic value that step migration can bring to local economies, and how it creates a reliance on skilled migrants.
 Around 130,000 international students studying in Australia currently are likely to permanently migrate to Australia after they graduate.
 In Canada, the number of international students becoming permanent residents is rising, in 2018, 99,410 international students became permanent residents which was a significant increase from the previous year.
 These international students, who migrate to countries through step migration, are valuable as they are skilled migrants who can aid countries in skill shortages and supply skills and expertise in key industries.
 The multistage nature of international labour migration flows are said to have boosted the economies of the United Kingdom and Ireland as employment is rising which means the filling of skill shortages, boosting of export income, and lowering of inflation.

 Australia's economy relies on skilled migrants to form two thirds of their workforce, partly because of step migration through international students who migrate to study and ultimately end up becoming working citizens.
 Skilled migrants, which include international student graduates, participate in the labour force at higher rates than permanent residents of Australia.
 According to scholars, international students have become a highly demanded human capital resource as they are both an education export as well as a skilled contributor to the economy.
 Hawthorne explains how the phenomenon of step migration may require nations to reform their policies around study migration pathways and improve the outcomes of international students going through these pathways.
 Countries are now said to compete for international students through promoting their step and study migration pathways in order to be economically competitive.